GPlates/GPlates/doc-python-api/pygplates_foundations.rst

 A finite rotation represents the motion of a plate (relative to another plate) on the surface of the globe over a period of geological time.

-In *pygplates*, finite rotations are represented by :class:`pygplates.FiniteRotation`.
+In pyGPlates, finite rotations are represented by :class:`pygplates.FiniteRotation`.

 In the following sections we will first cover some rotation maths and then derive the four fundamental finite rotation categories: